nhrap-dev/FAST/README.md

 Check out the [Troubleshooting](#troubleshooting) section below for help operating FAST.

-Issues can be reported through the repository on Github: https://github.com/nhrap-hazus/FAST/issues
+Issues can be reported through the repository on GitHub: https://github.com/nhrap-hazus/FAST/issues

-For questions contact the Hazus Team at fema-hazus-support@fema.dhs.gov.
+For questions: contact the Hazus Team at fema-hazus-support@fema.dhs.gov.